Unpredictable a sell-out

 Fluck, co-chair Rick Harris and producer Bud East managed a team of more than 20 volunteers throughout the weekend preparing for the show.
 Play Dance Club donated the club for the event and owners Todd Roman, Joey Brown and their staff worked tirelessly throughout the weekend helping to prepare for the event.

 Catering was provided by Ron Sanford and Debra Hyslop from the Church Street Cafe, which included delicious finger foods and a lettuce wrap station.
-Flowers were provided by Mark Weber with Branches.
+Mark Weber with Branches provided the flowers.